DeepCoreSystem/esphome-docs/index.rst

 .. image:: /images/logo-text.svg
     :class: logo

-ESPHome is a system to control your microcontrollers by simple yet powerful configuration files and control them remotely through Home Automation systems.
+ESPHome is the ultimate system for controlling your microcontrollers.
+Its simple yet powerful configuration files and remote control capabilities make it the ideal choice for home automation.

 .. image:: /images/hero.png